Frequently Asked Questions

 A: RBC professors are all Mennonites who affirm the Conservative Mennonite Conference (CMC) statement of faith and who teach strongly from an Anabaptist faith perspective.
 This includes a focus on Anabaptist themes like believer's church, discipleship, non-resistance, simplicity, non-conformity, New Testament finality, and the centrality of Christ.
 The inspiration and authority of scripture serves as the basis for these teachings.

-Q: What can I do with a one-year certificate or a two-year associate degree in Biblical studies?
+Q: What can I do with a two-year associate degree in Biblical studies?

 A: Any recognized degree that shows you have completed and mastered an area of learning, in this case Biblical Studies, has value.
 These degrees are most helpful if you hope to do any type of church, ministry, Christian education or mission work.
 Many ministries, mission organizations, Christian schools and churches require this type of training as a minimum preparation for service.
 The related concentrations also show that you have studied a particular area more intently.